specialprocedures/igdr.ch/content/about.md

 This consultancy is almost two decades old.
 I've always filled down-time between full-time contracts with short-term consultancies.
 Over the years this has evolved from copy-editing, to bid-writing, gap-fill in funding and project management roles, to research and evaluation.

 Today I am primarily available for research and engineering contracts, but I'm also here to provide support on monitoring and evaluation, fundraising and communications.

+## This site

+This site is built in [Hugo](https://gohugo.io/) using a heavily modified version of the [Tailbliss](https://github.com/nusserstudios/tailbliss) template from [Nusserstudios](https://github.com/nusserstudios/).

+The source code for the site is [available on my github](https://github.com/specialprocedures/igdr.ch).

 ## Outside of work